nine8439/Soft_Eng_Pres_1/HTML_Pres.md

         + <password> Creates a single line text entry field.
 The characters entered appear as asterisks (*)

         + <label> Defines a selectable list

+<h3>Developing HTML</h3>

+    Writing the Code
+        ~Any text editor should suffice for writing html code.
+Any file should be saved with the .html extension Running the Code
+        ~Save the HTML file
+        ~Open an internet browser and input the file path into the URL Bar, or Address Bar, and hit enter

+<h3>HTML and Software Engineering</h3>

+    + HTML is used by 65.3% of all the websites whose markup language we know.

+    + In web application development, HTML usually provides the front end and user interface aspects

+    + HTML can interact with many languages on the back end
+        1. This means HTML can pass data and information it receives on the front end, and pass it to a a method running a different language which contains the logic of the application

+        2. Example of Languages that HTML interfaces well with: Go, Node.js, Python/Ruby, Java, C#

+        <h4>How they interact with HTML</h4>

+        1. Java: Chosen by big players.
+It doesn’t mean that Java is the best one.
+Java was built around Enterprise model.
+At the beginning they planed to make business around it (the same .NET).
+It means that Java is: reliable, expensive.
+The costs come with overcomplicated solutions.
+But it also means that they are overestimated.
+Just check how popular web framework are going.
+Which startup is using Enteprise now?
+It’s complicated.
+Sprigs goes towards Rails model now (and still doesn’t have WebSockets support).
+Leading companies, which want to have Java stack, prefer new fresh solutions (Play, Scala etc...) - LinkedIn, Xerox.
+Google have their own solutions.
+Oracle?
+They took open MySQL and almost close it.
+Just look how they did with 5.6 release.

+        2. Python/Ruby: Very fast developing and prototyping.
+Enjoy when coding, easy to maintain and refactor.
+Most of the web is driven by Python / Ruby / PHP frameworks (I don’t want to talk about the last one).
+Those languages are built by professional geeks.

+            Disadvantage: not as fast as Java.
+But for serving web content it is fast enough.
+Because there are implementations with JIT (eg PyPy, Numba for Python), this disadvantage is going to be even weaker.
+JIT gives a huge boost.

+            Others also can argue that dynamic type languages (like Python, Ruby) are error prone.
+Static types allows you to find bugs earlier, but only some of them.
+If want to rely on static type checking, then I feel sorry for your applications and developers.
+All in all you need to have tests that cover all functions.
+Those tests, by the way, make validations about arguments (types) you pass to functions.
+On the other hand Java type hierarchy slows your development and makes refactoring hard.

+        3. Node.js: Similar to Python/Ruby, offers better performance rather than reliability

+        4. Go:  Takes the best from Java (fast) and Python / Ruby (fun, productive).
+Have simple yet powerful type hierarchy.
+Disadvantages: although the project is stable, there are not a lot of tools around it.
+Some which exists are not as rich / mature as the ones we have in previous technologies.
+            Nonetheless Go is already used in production (Google, Heroku).

+        5. C#: For many, C# has a familiar syntax in that it follows C.
+        Fully integrated with the .NET library, providing access to a great repository of functionality and support.
+        Safer than its namesakes (C/++) in that pointer types are not permitted.
+Loses any cross-platform capabilities because of the integration with .NET.

+<h3>Learn more about HTML</h3>

+~The internet is a great resource for learning HTML:
+1. Youtube video which gives good overview on how to get started: <a href="https://www.youtube.com/watch?v=fS7w-TXinPE">https://www.youtube.com/watch?v=fS7w-TXinPE</a>
+2. This website provides a reference with examples for many HTML questions: <a href="http://www.w3schools.com/html/">http://www.w3schools.com/html/</a>

+<h3>Examples</h3>
+Head over to the example folder in the repository to see example of all the topics discussed.

+They can be run as described earlier in the presentation